alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial.md

 `Alan Fetch` uses the `versions.json` file in your project root to determine which versions of the tools are needed.

 When `Alan Fetch` is done, you can ***build*** (compile) the application by clicking the button `Alan Build` or running `./alan build` from the commandline.
 If everything is correct, the compiler shows no errors.
+Every time you change your model, the easiest check to see if your model is still correct is by building it.
+If you do this regularly, it is easier to troubleshoot errors.
 You can then run `Alan Deploy` to transform your project into an app, ready for you to be used.
-At top of the IDE a text box `data source for this deployment` with selection option appears.
+At the top of the IDE a text box `data source for this deployment` with selection option appears.
 Select `empty` (The first time; after your first deployment another option will appear: `migrate`)

 When opening the app in a webbrowser (we assume you use a chromium-based browser) it should look like this when clicking `Menu` in the left column, except that there is no data: